 - Extreme events: There is evidence that natural events such as heat waves, droughts, and storms are becoming more common and/or more intense as Earth’s climate warms.
 These events pose risks to human health.
-Thus more of them or more intense events pose more risk to human health.
+More of them, or more intense events, increase overall impacts on human health.

 - Vector-borne diseases: Mosquitoes and other animals that carry infectious diseases like malaria from place to place (person to person) can only flourish in certain environments.
 As regional climates shift, the geographic distribution of these “vectors” changes as well.